pguralski2/automerge/README.md

   --help  Show this message and exit.

 Commands:
-  automerge  automerge all[stable] GitHub PRs info       get info abount GitHub PRs login      login to GitHub logout     logout of GitHub merge      merge a GitHub PR using repo name + PR num
+  merge      automerge all[stable] PRs (by default only PRs authored by dependabot) info       get info abount mergable / unmergable PRs login      login to GitHub logout     logout of GitHub merge      merge a GitHub PR using repo name + PR num